ashleyh859/newapplefest/design-plan/milestone-final.md

 > Explain what you revised in response to the Milestone 3 feedback (1-3 sentences)
 > If you didn't make any revisions, explain why.

-I did not make any revisions because in response to the Milestone 3 feedback, I felt like my project adheres to all the requirements, where the submit button should be located all the way aligned to the bottom right.
+In response to the Milestone 3 feedback, I felt like my project adheres to all the requirements, where the submit button should be located all the way aligned to the bottom right.
+However, I realized that I decided to make the text input field below Email: because I wanted Bella and other users to follow a reading scanning pattern that where their eyes would follow downward because before, there was a little bounce in following the form.
+New design sketch can be found in Milestone 3 Design Journey.
+I also decided to change the confirmation design to Iteration Two that I already sketch out in Milestone 3 because of my new form design, and because I wanted Bella to quickly know that this is a confirmation message and having another email input bullet point seems unnecessary.

 ## URL Design